+- after the UE Configuration Update message if the EAC mode is active and the update flag is to decrease; or

-- after the UE Configuration Update message if the EAC mode is not active;
+- after the UE Configuration Update message if the EAC mode is not active.

 NOTE 1: Depending on the deployment, there may be different NSACF for different S-NSSAI subject to NSAC, and hence, during the registration, AMF triggers the Number of UEs per network slice availability check and update procedure to multiple NSACFs.